 1. The school director, in accordance with procedures developed within the school, shall request annually that faculty members provide information documenting their efforts and achievements with respect to teaching, research/creative activity/scholarship, and service based on their Annual Faculty Responsibility Assignment Form and any suggestions for improvement from prior evaluations.

 2. Faculty members are responsible for preparing all materials required by their school for their annual performance evaluation (see Appendix B).
 The school director notifies the faculty of what performance evaluation materials are needed and of the deadline for submission.
 The faculty peer group and director conduct the evaluation.
 If a faculty member fails to submit evaluation materials by the school deadline, the school director shall notify the faculty member of the missed deadline and allow an additional 10 days for the faculty member to submit an appropriate report.
+If a faculty member does not submit the required materials, the faculty member will receive an unsatisfactory rating the evaluation will be performed using materials on hand at the time of the deadline.
+Any appeal of the resulting rating must be based on the materials on hand at the time of the deadline.

-If a faculty member does not submit the required materials, 30 days upon return from sabbatical leave to receive the evaluation and acknowledge receipt by signature.
+If a faculty member is scheduled to be on sabbatical when the report and materials are due, the faculty member must submit the report and materials before the sabbatical leave begins.
+The faculty member then has Faculty members on sabbatical must submit annual evaluations by the deadlines.
+Faculty members on sabbatical leave have 30 days upon return from sabbatical leave to receive the evaluation and acknowledge receipt by signature.

 3. Faculty who participate as affiliated faculty (see ACD 505-04) in another unit (department, center, institute, or program) or who hold a joint appointment must document their contributions to these programs.
 These contributions will be taken into account in the annual performance evaluation.